 – promoting safe space operations for the long-term sustainability of space-based telecommunication/ICT activities, built upon multistakeholder cooperation and industry best practices;

 8 that the operation of transmitting earth stations within the territory of an administration shall be carried out only if authorized by that administration;

+9 that when operating a satellite network or system, all necessary measures shall be taken to prevent unauthorized operation of satellite earth stations (subscriber terminals) within the territory of a Member State where they have not obtained a license or authorization from that State

+10 that the license or authorization holder shall maintain the secrecy of telecommunications, as provided for in the relevant provisions of the Constitution and Convention.
+Furthermore, the license or authorization shall specify, either directly or by reference, that if the station is equipped with a receiver, it is prohibited from intercepting radiocommunication correspondence except that which the station is authorized to receive.
+In cases where such correspondence is accidentally intercepted, it shall not be reproduced, disclosed to third parties, used for any purpose, nor shall its very existence be disclosed

 9 that strengthening global partnerships and international cooperation, especially for promoting involvement of all countries in activities pertaining to space communication and taking into account the particular needs of developing countries, is essential to provide communication, applications, and space services, supporting the advancement of the Sustainable Development Goals (SDGs) and WSIS outcomes through enhanced space connectivity;